-imagine if theatre was founded in 2015 to instigate real change in people’s lives through theatre.
-It is run by founding Artistic Director, Francesca Joy and is based in Armley, Leeds. imagine if aims to actively improve disadvantaged people’s lives through theatre and we work predominantly with prisoners and people with convictions who have a range of disadvantages including mental health issues, homelessness, victims of abuse, low literacy levels, unemployment and low socio-economic backgrounds.
-We aim to be truthful in our artistic processes and productions, as authenticity is ingrained in our work.
-Consequently, we place those without a voice at the forefront of each imagine if production.
+imagine if theatre was founded in 2015, in Leeds, by current artistic director, Francesca Joy, to instigate real change in people’s lives through theatre. imagine if aims to actively improve disadvantaged people’s lives through theatre and we work predominantly with prisoners and people with convictions who have a range of disadvantages including mental health issues, homelessness, victims of abuse, low literacy levels, unemployment and low socio-economic backgrounds.
+We place those without a voice at the forefront of each imagine if production.